codeblitz97/youtube-scraper/README.md

 5. Submit a pull request detailing your changes, along with a brief description of the modifications.

 Thank you for considering contributing to YTSCR!
 Your help is greatly appreciated.

+### Note for Contributors

+Please note that this project was initialized in [Bun](https://bun.sh).
+Make sure you have Bun installed in your machine so you can contribute without any runtime errors.